Analysis: Projecting the Mariners’ 30-man roster ahead of 2020 MLB opening day

 - Austin Nola

 Notes: Not much of a surprise here, though Murphy is battling a sore left ankle after fouling a ball off of it early in camp and taking a foul off it while catching a few days later.
 He’s expected to be fine by opening day.
 The depth behind those two is a little thin.
-They must carry a third catcher on the three-man taxi squad that travels to road games with the team.
+They must carry a third catcher on the three-man taxi squad that travels with the team.
 The Mariners don’t plan to use Cal Raleigh, their top catching prospect, in MLB games this season.
 They do have Joe Hudson, who has played in four MLB games, as an option.
 But sources indicate Dipoto is looking at the free-agent market to add another experienced catcher to their 60-man player pool to fill that spot.

 Infielders (6)